xiaoqch/LiteXLoader/README.md

 [OpenSSL](https://github.com/openssl/openssl) Apache-2.0 License

 ### Extra Restrictions & Exceptions
-If you provides a server hosting service,you can use this framework for free,but you SHOULD NOT make PRIVATE changes to this framework as a selling point.
+If you provides a server hosting service,you can use this framework for free, but you SHOULD NOT make PRIVATE changes to this framework as a selling point.
 If you fixed or tweaked the code, please pull request, instead of making it private for commercial use.
 > Do not do evil.

 Although we expected to build an open-source community, but forcing everything open-source will ruin this community.